- Our Tours

 Flight from Narsarsuaq to Keflavik (Iceland’s international airport) or Copenhagen.

-From 29th of August to 05th of September (From Copenhagen and Keflavik)
+From 28th of August to 04th of September

 Registration after that date: Depending on flight availability.